dippyshere/stw-daily/README.md

 ```

 ## How to start the bot
-Set your bot token as the value for the environment variable "STW_DAILY_TOKEN"
+Set your bot token as the value for the environment variable "STW_DAILY_TOKEN", then run "daily core.py"

 If you don't know what a bot token is or need one, you can [create an application on discord](https://discord.com/developers/applications), then create a bot and copy it's token.